Net (device): Structural properties

 Finishing a Mayan hammock, which is twisted rather than knotted.

 The twisted net of a Mayan hammock is very stretchy, letting it hold this sleeping baby securely.

 Nets, like fabric, stretch less along their constituent strands (the "bars" between knots) than diagonally across the gaps in the mesh.
 They are, so to speak, made on the bias.
 The choice of material used also affects the structural properties of the net.
 Nets are designed and constructed for their specific purpose by modifying the parameters of the weave and the material used.
 Safety nets, for example, must decelerate the person hitting them gradually, usually by having a concave-upwards stress–strain curve, where the amount of force required to stretch the net increases the further the net is stretched.

 Uses

 Transport

 Examples include cargo nets and net bags.
 Some vegetables, like onions, are often shipped in nets.

 Sports

-Nets are used in sporting goals and in games such as soccer, basketball, bossaball and ice hockey.
+Nets are used in sporting goals and in games such as football, basketball, bossaball and ice hockey.
 A net separates opponents in various net sports such as volleyball, tennis, badminton, and table tennis, where the ball or shuttlecock must go over the net to remain in play.
 A net also may be used for safety during practice, as in cricket.